Linerre/CS-392/lectures/compiling-linking.md

   - References to the weak symbol resolve to the strong symbol
 - Rule 3: If there are multiple weak symbols, pick an arbitrary one
   - Can override this with `gcc –fno-common`

+## Compiling and linking libraries

+Static libraries (`.a` archive files)
+- Concatenate related relocatable object files into a single file with an index (called an *archive*)
+- Linker tries to resolve unresolved external references by looking for the symbols in one or more archives
+- If an archive member file resolves reference, link it  into the executable

+Archiver
+- Allows incremental updates
+- Recompile function that changes and replace `.o` file in archive

+### Using static libraries

+Linker’s algorithm for resolving external references:

+Scan for `.o` files and `.a` files in the command line order.
+During the scan, keep a list of the current unresolved references.
+As each new `.o` or `.a` file/obj is encountered, try to resolve each unresolved reference in the list against the symbols defined in obj.
+If any entries in the unresolved list at end of scan, then error.

+### Shared libraries

+Static libraries have the following disadvantages:
+- Duplication in the stored executables (every function needs libc)
+- Duplication in the running executables◦Minor bug fixes of system libraries require each application to explicitly relinkModern solution:
+Shared Libraries
+- Object files that contain code and data that are loaded and linked into an application dynamically, at either load-time or run-time (also called: dynamic link libraries, DLLs, `.so` files)
+- Dynamic linking can occur when executable is first loaded and run (load-time linking)
+- Common case for Linux, handled automatically by the dynamic linker (`ld-linux.so`)
+- Standard C library (libc.so) usually dynamically linkedDynamic linking can also occur after program has begun (run-time linking: in Linux, this is done by calls to the `dlopen()` interface)
+- Shared library routines can be shared by multiple processes.